superbounou/livestorm_techchallenge/Readme.md

 # Technical test

-Ce module Terraform déploie une infrastructure haute-disponibilité sur deux AZ.
-L'application déployée est un serveur Nginx.
+This Terraform module deploys a high availability infrastructure on two AZs.
+The application sample is an Nginx server.

 ## HOWTO

 * Fill your AWS credentials in the file `secrets.tfvars`
 * Generate on AWS region a key pair called `terraform`
-* Custom your settings in `terraform.tfvars``
+* Custom your settings in `terraform.tfvars`